ACIS Logo Michael J. Durkan Prize for Books on Language and Culture

 About this prize

 Michael J. Durkan (1925 – 1996), a former treasurer of the ACIS, was born in Louisburgh, County Mayo, where many of his Durkan family still live.
 Michael received a B. A. from St. Patrick’s College, Maynooth, and originally studied for the priesthood.
 His true vocation led him to a diploma in library studies from University College Dublin, where he also studied Irish literature.
 He and his wife, the former Yvonne Walsh, immigrated to the United States, where they raised their four children, whose names declare their Irish heritage: Ciaran, Michael, Maeve, and Niall.
-Beginning in 1958, Michael was associate librarian at Wesleyan University, where he also served as head of the catalog department and rare books librarian.
-In 1976 he became the head librarian at Swarthmore College, where a memorial fund has been established by his family and friends to support the library’s collections and the visits of Irish writers to the college.
+Beginning in 1958, Michael was an associate librarian at Wesleyan University, where he also served as head of the catalog department and rare books librarian.
+In 1976, he became the head librarian at Swarthmore College, where his family and friends had established a memorial fund to support the library’s collections and the visits of Irish writers to the college.
 He co-edited bibliographies of Sean O’Casey and Seamus Heaney, and he was co-author of a catalogue of the Yeats collection in Olin Library at Wesleyan.

 It is impossible to do justice to Michael’s kindness, generosity, and humanity in a paragraph.
 He was a tolerant and open-minded man, a reader and scholar as well as a raconteur who enjoyed parties and social life.
 Those who knew him can testify to his many lovely qualities and also to his wit.
 Michael looked like an ambassador and spoke with the courtesy and ease of a diplomat, yet he would laugh readily at a naughty joke.